dotnet/AspNetCore.Docs/aspnet/getting-started/choosing-the-right-dotnet.rst

 The API factoring in .NET Core was architected for componentization.
 This means that existing libraries built for the .NET Framework generally need to be recompiled to run on .NET Core.
 The ecosystem is relatively new, but it is rapidly growing with the support of popular .NET packages like `JSON.NET <https://github.com/JamesNK/Newtonsoft.Json>`__, `AutoFac <http://autofac.org/>`__, `xUnit <https://github.com/xunit/xunit>`__  and many others.

 Developing on .NET Core allows you to target a single consistent platform that can run on multiple platforms.
-However, the .NET Core support for Mac and Linux is still very new and not ready for production workloads.

 Please see :doc:`/conceptual-overview/dotnetcore` for more details on what .NET Core has to offer.